 Can you afford NOT to be protected?

-Can you afford not to have security?I often hear from homeowners “I can’t afford to have a home security system” or “I have extended myself financially and can’t justify the cost of a home alarm.”
+I often hear from homeowners “I can’t afford to have a home security system” or “I have extended myself financially and can’t justify the cost of a home alarm.”

 Considering all the expenses a homeowner has, utilities, insurance, taxes, repairs, decorating expenses, lawn care and others an alarm system is just one more expense you don’t need, right?
 Well, before you answer, let’s take a look at the financial costs of a burglary in your home.
 (We won’t even cover the non-financial costs which are never covered by insurance – stress, PTSD, time off from work.
 That’s a different post.)